Yangtze: Crossings

 Until 1957, there were no bridges across the Yangtze River from Yibin to Shanghai.
 For millennia, travelers crossed the river by ferry.
 On occasions, the crossing may have been dangerous, as evidenced by the Zhong'anlun disaster (October 15, 1945).

 The river stood as a major geographic barrier dividing northern and southern China.
 In the first half of the 20th century, rail passengers from Beijing to Guangzhou and Shanghai had to disembark, respectively, at Hanyang and Pukou, and cross the river by steam ferry before resuming journeys by train from Wuchang or Nanjing West.

 After the founding of the People's Republic in 1949, Soviet engineers assisted in the design and construction of the Wuhan Yangtze River Bridge, a dual-use road-rail bridge, built from 1955 to 1957.
 It was the first bridge across the Yangtze River.
 The second bridge across the river that was built was a single-track railway bridge built upstream in Chongqing in 1959.
 The Nanjing Yangtze River Bridge, also a road-rail bridge, was the first bridge to cross the lower reaches of the Yangtze, in Nanjing.
 It was built after the Sino-Soviet Split and did not receive foreign assistance.
 Road-rail bridges were then built in Zhicheng (1971) and Chongqing (1980).

 Bridge-building slowed in the 1980s before resuming in the 1990s and accelerating in the first decade of the 21st century.
 The Jiujiang Yangtze River Bridge was built in 1992 as part of the Beijing-Jiujiang Railway.
 A second bridge in Wuhan was completed in 1995.
 By 2005, there were a total of 56 bridges and one tunnel across the Yangtze River between Yibin and Shanghai.
 These include some of the longest suspension and cable-stayed bridges in the world on the Yangtze Delta: Jiangyin Suspension Bridge (1,385 m, opened in 1999), Runyang Bridge (1,490 m, opened 2005), Sutong Bridge (1,088 m, opened 2008).
 The rapid pace of bridge construction has continued.
 The city of Wuhan now has six bridges and one tunnel across the Yangtze.

 A number of power line crossings have also been built across the river.

 Dams

-As of 2007, there are two dams built on the Yangtze river: Three Gorges Dam and Gezhouba Dam.
+As of 2007, there are two dams built on the Yangtze River: Three Gorges Dam and Gezhouba Dam.
 The Three Gorges Dam is the largest power station in the world by installed capacity, at 22.5 GW.
 Several dams are operating or are being constructed on the upper portion of the river, the Jinsha River.

-Among them, the Xiluodu Dam is the third largest power station in the world, and the Baihetan Dam, planned to be commissioned in 2021, will be the second largest after the Three Gorges Dam.
+Among them, the Baihetan Dam is the second largest after the Three Gorges Dam, and the Xiluodu Dam is the 4th largest power station in the world.